AL-R57/UDP-TCP-Chat-App-Java/README.md

 #### 1.1 UDP Server (`UDPServer.java`)

+- **Definition**:
   A server that receives datagrams from clients is represented by the `UDPServer` class.
 The server anticipates that strings encoded in **UTF-8** will be present in the datagrams.
 The client's address appears before each received string on the server's standard output.
-Strings can only be up to 1500 bytes in size on the server.
+Each message can only be up to 1500 bytes in size.
 Any data that is larger than this is truncated.

 - **Key Methods**:
   - `UDPServer(int port)`: Constructor to initialize the server with a specified port.